-Accounting for banking supervisors Online course
+Accounting for banking supervisors Course level II

 - Accounting treatment according to IAS 32 and 39 (the “old world”)

 - Accounting treatment according to IFRS 9 (the “new world”)

 - Hedge accounting according to IAS 39 and IFRS 9

 - Impairment under IFRS 9 and the Basel Framework

 Mid to senior-level banking supervisors from central banks and supervisory authorities.

 A nominating person is mandatory for the participation in our in-person courses.